-- 2.1 Section 44A of the Local Government Finance Act 1988 (Section 44A) provides councils with discretion to grant rate relief where part of a property is unoccupied, provided it will remain so for a short time only. - 2.2 Under Section 44A, where a clearly defined part of a property is empty for a short period of time which is not integral to the nature of the business (e.g. warehouses), the Council can ask the Valuation Office Agency to issue a certificate to split the rateable value between occupied and unoccupied parts of the assessment.
-The unoccupied rateable value is then used to calculate and apply relief for the period requested up to the maximum statutory exempt periods for empty properties (3 or 6 months).
-This reduces the overall rates bill for a short period. - 2.3 Under the Constitution the decision whether to grant the relief is delegated to the Section 151 Officer. - 2.4 This policy will join a suite of Business Rates Discretionary Relief policies that have previously been approved by Cabinet (Resources) Panel: - a.
+- 2.1 Section 49 of the Local Government Finance Act 1988 (Section 49) provides councils with discretion to grant rate relief where a business is suffering hardship due to exceptional circumstances. - 2.2 Under Section 49, the Council has the discretion remit some or all of the rates for a period of time. - 2.3 Under the Constitution the decision whether to grant the relief is delegated to the Section 151 Officer. - 2.4 This policy will join a suite of Business Rates Discretionary Reliefs that have previously been approved by Cabinet (Resources) Panel: - a.
 Discretionary Relief (Charitable and Not for Profit Organisations) approved June 2013 - b.
 Discretionary Relief (Retail Reoccupation Relief) approved April 2014 - c.
 Discretionary Relief (New Build Empty Property) approved April 2014 - d.
-Discretionary Relief (Retail Discount) approved April 2014 - 2.5 A further policy, Discretionary Relief (Hardship) is the subject of a separate report on this agenda.
+Discretionary Relief (Retail Discount) approved April 2014 - 2.5 A further policy, Discretionary Relief (partly occupied properties) is the subject of a separate report on this agenda.